M-o-a-T/moat/doc/config.rst

 The default is port specific for ``tx`` and ``rx``, and no pin for the others.

+The RTS and DTR pins default to being enabled.

 rts_state, dtr_state
 --------------------

 State of RTS and DTR.
-Unix only.

 rts_flip, dtr_flip
 ------------------

 Flag whether RTS and/ir DTR should be inverted briefly when opening the port.
-Unix only.

 flush
 -----